 Do you suffer from pelvic girdle pain, back pain, sciatica, hip pain or other musculoskeletal issues?
 You’re not alone.
 Millions of women experience these symptoms during pregnancy and the postnatal period.
 We can help!
-Advice and exercise therapy to prevent and manage pelvic girdle pain and other musculoskeletal issues typically seen before, during and after pregnancy.
+Advice and exercise therapy to prevent and manage pelvic girdle pain and other musculoskeletal issues typically seen before, during, and after pregnancy.
 A combination of hands-on work like massage and trigger point therapy, and gentle, safe exercise generally yields great relief.

 It is such a magical time, and your body will go through many physical and hormonal changes.
 Your pelvic floor muscles will compress and abdominal muscles will lengthen to create room for the new baby.

-Thankfully, there is so much that can be done to help support your body, prevent discomfort throughout pregnancy and motherhood.
+Thankfully, there is so much that can be done to help support your body, and prevent discomfort throughout pregnancy and motherhood.

 Research has proven that exercising during pregnancy can reduce the risk of complications by up to 25%.